-Google My Business optimization makes it easy for customers searching for a service provider to find and contact you.
+Google Business Profile optimization makes it easy for customers searching for a service provider to find and contact you.
 This will also boost customer engagement with content that’s relevant to them – leading to higher conversion rates!

 Why You Should Verify Your GMB Profile